top of page

 Rabbi Elie Feder PhD

-Elie Feder earned a PhD in mathematics from the CUNY Graduate Center and received Rabbinic ordination (Yoreh Yoreh and Yadin Yadin) from his rebbe, Rabbi Yisrael Chait.
-Since 2004, Elie has been a mathematics professor at Kingsborough Community College and a maggid shiur at Yeshiva Bnei Torah.
-He has published many papers and delivered numerous talks in graph theory, which is his field of mathematical research.
+Elie Feder earned a PhD in mathematics from the CUNY Graduate Center and received Rabbinic ordination from Rabbi Yisrael Chait.
+Since 2004, Elie has been a mathematics professor at Kingsborough Community College.
+He has published many papers and delivered numerous talks on graph theory, his field of mathematical research.
 As a teacher, Elie has a passion for simplifying complex topics for his students.
-Recently, he authored a book titled "Gematria Refigured," which explores the significance of quantity and fine tuning in Torah, life, and the universe.
-For more information, you can visit Elie’s website, GematriaRefigured.com, and listen to his podcast, Gematria Refigured+.
+He cohosts the Physics to God podcast with Aaron Zimmer and hosts the podcast, Simply Deep.
+Recently, he authored a book "Gematria Refigured," which presents a rational, nonmystical approach to gematria as a tool for uncovering the significance of quantity and fine tuning in Torah, life, and the universe.
+He also authored "Happiness in the Face of Adversity: Powerful Torah ideas from a Mom's parting words."
 Elie resides in Far Rockaway, New York, with his wife and their four children.

 Rabbi Aaron Zimmer